sinzlab/platypose/README.md

 Experiments are configured via YAML files and can be overriden via command line arguments.
 The YAML files are located in the `experiments` folder.

+The YAML file overrides the default config file located in `chick/config.py`.

 An example config file is shown below:
 ```yaml
 experiment: